SWK-20022 - Understanding Contemporary Society: Key concepts

 Aims

-This module aims to explore and analyse contemporary 'social problems' and their impact upon social work service users, including alcohol and drug misuse, violence and mental health across the life course.
+This module aims to explore and analyse social issues and challenges within contemporary society and their impact upon social work service users, including alcohol and drug misuse, violence and mental health across the life course.

 Talis Aspire Reading List